 WHO MAY USE THE SERVICE

-The service is available to faculty, staff and students who hold a valid York University Library card.
+The service is available to faculty, staff, and students who hold a valid York University Library card.
 External borrowers (Alumni, Direct, Extra-mural, etc.) are not eligible.
 We cannot process requests for a user whose library card is blocked.
-Material requested must be for a one’s own research purposes.
+Material requested must be for one’s own research purposes.

 WHAT CAN BE REQUESTED

 We try to procure books, microfilm, copies of journal articles, and other material not owned by or are missing from the York University Libraries collections.